yetichain/yeti-docs/docs/faq/general-faq.md

 ---
 id: general-faq
-title: 🧩 General FAQs related to Antofy Blockchain
+title: 🧩 General FAQs related to YETI Blockchain
 sidebar_label: 🧩 General FAQs
-description: This document compiles some of the general frequently asked questions related to the Antofy Blockchain.
+description: This document compiles some of the general frequently asked questions related to the YETI Blockchain.
 keywords:
-  - antofy
+  - yeti
   - general faq
   - token
   - RPC